MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 Your app's support URLs shouldn't require authentication.
 For example, users shouldn't login to contact you.

-Support URLs must include your contact details or other steps for users to raise a support ticket.
+Support URLs must include your contact details or a way forward for users to raise a support ticket.
 If your support URL is hosted on GitHub, the GitHub page must be under your ownership and include your contact details or a way forward for users to raise a support ticket.

   ![Support URL](~/assets/images/submission/validation-supportlinks-authentication.png)